klahnakoski/esShardBalance/README.md

 * Indexes are given recovery priority - Highest priority indexes are recovered and rebalanced first.
 Some data is more valuable because it used more, or it is harder to reindex.
-* Zones can be labeled "risky" - Elasticsearch supports the concept of cluster zones, and this shard balancer will ensure there is at least one copy of each shard in a non-risky zone
+* Zones can be labeled "risky" - This shard balancer will ensure there is at least one copy of each shard in a non-risky zone
 * Zones can have different replica counts - Some zones have more resources than others, so more replicas can be stored there

 These features allow us to run a big cluster, at a reasonable price, on a heterogeneous collection of AWS spot nodes.

+## Important

+ElasticSearch zone awareness and shard balancing must be turned off. esShardBalancer will attempt to do this for you at startup, but it is best your config file has the following settings:

+    cluster.routing.allocation.enable: none
+    cluster.routing.allocation.awareness.attributes:
+    cluster.routing.allocation.awareness.force.zone.values:

+Notice the `awareness` attribute are blank